-Our dedicated teaching teams will support with your application of theoretical and practical knowledge and will be invaluable to your development as an effective practitioner.
+Our dedicated teaching teams will support with your application of theoretical and practical knowledge and will be invaluable to your development.
 Their passion and enthusiasm is exceptional, with dedicated support and tutorial time available so that you can make the most of your studies.
-This support has been crucial to the success of many past students who may not come from a traditional education pathway, and helps ensure your success.

 You will be taught by an experienced teaching team whose expertise and knowledge are closely matched to the content of the modules on the course.
 The team includes academic staff, professional practitioners with industry experience, and where relevant, technicians.
 Postgraduate students undertaking teacher training may also contribute to the teaching of seminars under the supervision of the module leader.
 Our teaching is informed by research, professional practice and industry experience to provide you with the most up to date and relevant learning opportunities.